quantumatic/stellar/README.md

 }
 ```

-Ry also has an analog of sum types: enums:
+The language also has an analog of sum types: _enums_:

 ```
 enum Result[T, E] {